 Among those who've been less than impressed have been two former U.S. ambassadors – Michael George DeSombre, U.S. Ambassador to Thailand (2020- Jan.
 2021), and Scott Brown, Ambassador to New Zealand and Samoa, (2017 - 2020) – who shared their opinion on May 27 with readers of the Wall Street Journal.

-In an article headed "The Americans Who Can't Get Vaccines," they said: "It was the right thing for the U.S. government to prioritize vaccinating all people in America, but now that the vaccine supply exceeds demand at home, it is time for Americans to be given their shots."
+In an article headed "The Americans Who Can't Get Vaccines," they said: "It was the right thing for the U.S. government to prioritize vaccinating all people in America, but now that the vaccine supply exceeds demand at home, it is time for Americans abroad to be given their shots."

 Picking up on the issue about American expats being taxpayers, unlike expats of most other nationalities, the two former ambassadors added: "Americans living overseas are U.S. taxpayers, and should have the same access to free vaccines funded by their tax dollars.